 If you choose to pay your ticket, you may make your payment in person at the court office during business hours or mail the ticket with an enclosed your check or money order.
 Please write your ticket number on the check and make the check payable to Battle Ground Court.
 If your check is returned for any reason by your bank, your case will be reopened, a $40 returned check fee will be added, and your driving privileges may be suspended.

-2. Admit You Committed The Infraction With An Explanation
+3. Admit You Committed the Infraction with an Explanation

 If you check option two (2) on your ticket, you admit you committed the violation and you will be scheduled for a mitigation hearing.
 A mitigation hearing is an informal proceeding where the judge listens to your explanation of the circumstances surrounding the commission of your infraction.

 The court will send you notice of a hearing date by mail.
 Mitigation hearings are held on Thursdays, with a check in time of 2:00 p.m.
 At the hearing, the judge may or may not adjust the penalty, depending on the explanation and your record.
-You may bring an attorney at your own expense.
-You may ask witnesses to attend, but cannot require them to do so.
-If the judge does not dismiss the infraction, the moving violation(s) will appear on your driving record.
 You will be required to pay the penalty at the end of your hearing or sign a Penalty Payment Agreement which promises that you will make monthly payments of a specified amount.

-If you believe you did not commit the infraction, you may select option three (3) to request a contested hearing.
+If you believe you did not commit the infraction, you may select option four (4) to request a contested hearing.
 Contested hearings are held at 3:00 p.m. on Thursdays at the Battle Ground Municipal Court.
 At the hearing, the judge will read the sworn statement of the officer, unless you have requested the officer to be present.

 If you wish to have witnesses appear and testify at the hearing, you will be responsible for having those witnesses present, and obtain and process any subpoenas yourself.
 After hearing the testimony and reviewing the evidence, the judge will enter a decision in the case.